 Indulge in a 4-day culinary journey through Bordeaux, the world wine capital.
 Explore Medoc chateaux, savor canelés, and dine on exquisite French cuisine.

 Welcome, fellow gourmands and oenophiles!
-Prepare your palates for an unforgettable journey into Bordeaux, the undisputed wine capital of the world, where every sip and bite tells a story centuries in the making.
+Prepare your palates for an unforgettable journey into the heart of France's viticultural heritage, where every sip and bite tells a story centuries in the making.
 This isn't just about tasting; it's about immersing yourself in a culture where food and wine are inextricably linked to daily life and identity.
 Imagine starting your day with a perfectly crisp canelé, its caramelized crust giving way to a soft, custardy interior, paired with a rich café au lait.
 Then, picture yourself meandering through ancient vineyards, the scent of damp earth and ripening grapes filling the air, before settling down for a long, leisurely lunch featuring a perfectly cooked entrecôte à la bordelaise, its rich sauce a testament to local culinary prowess.
 This trip is designed for those who believe the best way to understand a place is through its flavors.

 Bordeaux offers a sensory feast far beyond the glass.
 While the legendary Médoc châteaux will undoubtedly be a highlight, with their grand estates and world-renowned Cabernet Sauvignon, we'll also delve into the city's vibrant culinary scene.
 Think bustling markets like Marché des Capucins, overflowing with regional cheeses, fresh oysters from Arcachon, and artisanal charcuterie, providing endless opportunities for impromptu picnics or gourmet souvenirs.
 We'll explore charming bistros tucked away on cobblestone streets, where generations-old recipes are lovingly prepared, and modern restaurants pushing the boundaries of French cuisine.
 This journey is about savoring the nuances, from the peppery finish of a Saint-Émilion Grand Cru to the delicate sweetness of a Sauternes, each experience a discovery.

 This isn't a passive tour; it's an active exploration for those who crave authentic, high-quality gastronomic experiences.
 You'll learn the art of wine tasting from passionate experts, understand the terroir that makes Bordeaux wines so unique, and even discover hidden gems known only to locals.
 We'll guide you to the best spots for everything from a casual glass of local white wine with fresh seafood to a multi-course tasting menu that will redefine your understanding of French dining.
-Get ready to indulge, to learn, and to fall deeply in love with the flavors of Bordeaux – a destination that truly caters to the discerning food and wine lover, promising memories as rich and complex as a fine vintage.
+Prepare to indulge, to learn, and to fall deeply in love with the flavors of Bordeaux – a destination that will also take you on a journey through the Cité du Vin, promising memories as rich and complex as a fine vintage.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.